jatan77/HandGestureOperatedAudioPlayer/README.md

 #Requirement
 python any version with library cv2 ,numpy, math, pygame, random,keybord,time & ctypes

-after downloading zip ,extract it and run main.py
+after downloading zip ,extract it then add one .wav audio file which you want to play .

-you can change music file rrr.wav with your wav file but also change music name in main.py code.
+you have to change music file name rrr.wav with your wav file music name in main.py code.